-If the defense requests a jury trial, the defense and prosecution select twelve people plus alternates on the first day of trial.
+If the defense requests a jury trial, the defense, and prosecution select twelve people plus alternates on the first day of trial.
 This can take hours or days, depending on the seriousness of the charges.

 Once the jury is seated the prosecutor and the defense attorney will present opening statements outlining the case and what they intend to prove.
 Statements are generally less than an hour in length.
 Closing Arguments The prosecution gives a closing argument, explaining to the jury how the evidence presented supports the charges.
 This is followed by the defense attorney with the defense viewpoint.
 In conclusion, the prosecutor gives a final argument.
 Closing arguments are not evidence, and cannot be considered by the jury.

-Prosecution witness will testify first and are then “cross-examined” by the defense.
+Prosecution witnesses will testify first and are then “cross-examined” by the defense.
 The prosecutor may then “rebut” any issues raised by the defense.
 Following testimony, most witnesses are excused and can then attend the trial if they wish.

 Sometimes, witnesses are “subject to recall,” in which case they need to remain available.
-You may be excluded from the court room when other witnesses are testifying.
+You may be excluded from the courtroom when other witnesses are testifying.
 This is to ensure that the testimony or memory of one witness does not influence the testimony of another.

 Defense witnesses testify next and are cross-examined by the prosecution.
-Defendants generally do not testify on their own behalf, as they are presumed innocent and it is the prosecution’s responsibility to prove otherwise.
+Defendants generally do not testify on their behalf, as they are presumed innocent and it is the prosecution’s responsibility to prove otherwise.

 There are no laws or rules prohibiting you from telling the defendant's attorney your testimony before you take the stand.
 This is your decision and you should not feel pressured to speak or not to speak to anyone about the case.
 If you choose to speak to the defense attorney, you may wish to have an additional person present or a tape recording made to avoid later misunderstandings and misquotations.